Showing 1-12 of 12 products

 EventSentry is an on-premise network monitoring solution that helps businesses monitor the performance of their IP-based devices such as routers, switches and workstations.
 EventSentry offers four core functionalities: managing logs,...
 Read more

 Alert Logic Log Manager is a cloud-based log management solution.
 The solution provides security as a service for various environments including Amazon Web Services, Microsoft Azure, Google Cloud Platform and hybrid environment.
 Alert...
 Read more

 LogDNA is a cloud-based log management solution that enables DevOps and engineering teams to aggregate multiple system and application logs into a centralized platform.
 It provides various features including filters, search, timeframe...
 Read more

-Netwrix Auditor is a log management solution that allows administrators to manage server log files, security events and syslogs across the company network.
+Netwrix Auditor is a security solution that allows administrators to manage server log files, security events and syslogs across the company network.
 The solution alerts administrators in real time on critical events.
-It allows...
+It allows administrators...
 Read more

 Scalyr offers cloud-based log management and server monitoring for engineering, DevOps teams, sysadmins and technology officers.
 Scalyr’s dashboard allows users to view servers, process metrics and web traffic.
 Users can customize...
 Read more

 Logsign is a cloud-based solution that helps users collect, index and retain log files.
 The solution filters, parses, classifies and normalizes logs.
 It manages and stores both centralized and distributed logs as per companies’ structures...
 Read more